Striped woodpecker: Movement

 The striped woodpecker is a year-round resident throughout its range but for some elevational changes between winter and summer.
 Reports of northward winter migration from the south appear to be inaccurate.

 Feeding

 The striped woodpecker usually forages alone but occasionally joins mixed-species feeding flocks.
 Its diet has not been defined in detail but it is known to feed on adult and larval insects.
 It takes its food mainly by gleaning and probing but also pecks and hammers to reach below the substrate surface.

 Breeding

-The striped woodpecker is belived to nest between June and September in Bolivia and between October and January in Chile and Argentina.
+The striped woodpecker is believed to nest between June and September in Bolivia and between October and January in Chile and Argentina.
 It excavates a nest cavity in a tree or cactus, typically between about 2 and 12 m above the ground.
 The clutch size is three to five eggs; the incubation period and time to fledging are not known.
 Both sexes provision nestlings.